 Many of us wish to become debt free.
 So what are some ways to break out of the debt cycle?
-If you’ve got a child in debt, here are some ways to help them escape the rut.
+If you know someone in debt, here are some ways to help them escape the rut.

 Let’s look at an interesting situation.
 So you may think that your kids are finally independent; they’ve graduated from college, found work, got some credit cards and maybe got married.
 Could it be time for you and your spouse to enjoy life without offspring concerns?
 It should finally be time to plan that Alaskan cruise you always wanted; time to take a trip to the Vatican and admire 2,000 years of accumulated art and splendor; time to finally buy that small fishing cabin that Dad has been dreaming about.
 Time to… wait a minute!
 You suddenly find out that your daughter just got laid off and has a mountain of debt; she is coming back home to live with her parents (that’s you!) with her three kids.
 What can you do to help her?
 Or should you do anything?